Communications relatives à la transparence de la chaîne d'approvisionnement et à l'esclavage moderne

-Our responsibility team includes specialists in labour, human rights and modern slavery.
-All Burberry employees are introduced to Burberry’s responsibility policies and programmes during their induction training to ensure a general understanding of Burberry’s responsibilities in this area.
+Our Responsibility team includes specialists in labour and human rights and modern slavery.
+Burberry employees are introduced to Burberry’s responsibility policies and programmes during their induction training to ensure a general understanding of Burberry’s responsibilities in this area.

 SUPPLY CHAIN TRAINING

-We monitor the Key Performance Indicators (KPIs) set out below on an ongoing basis.
-These KPIs help us ensure the effectiveness of our efforts to address modern slavery risks and are continually reviewed
+We monitor the KPIs set out below on an ongoing basis.
+These KPIs help us ensure the effectiveness of our efforts to address modern slavery risks and are continually reviewed.

-We train all internal teams working with our business and product supply chains.
-This includes sourcing, supply chain and logistics, product development, human resources, legal, construction, procurement and workplace services.
+The Burberry Responsibility team trains key internal teams working with our business and product supply chains.
+This includes sourcing, supply chain and logistics, product development, HR, legal, construction, procurement and workplace services.

 SUPPLY CHAIN TRAINING

-We have trained finished goods suppliers, their key sub-contractors and key raw material suppliers on the identification of modern slavery and building systems to prevent the occurrence of modern slavery.
+We regularly train finished goods suppliers, their key subcontractors and key raw material suppliers on the identification of modern slavery and building systems to prevent the occurrence of modern slavery

 We continue to implement initiatives to strengthen workers’ access to information and the ability to raise grievances as well as to measure worker wellbeing.